rin67630/Soft-Power-MPPT/README.md

-Solar-Booster: the Swiss-Army-Knife-for-Solar Charge Controllers
+<b>Solar-Booster: the Swiss-Army-Knife-for-Solar Charge Controllers</b>

 The solution for solar charge controllers owners and those planning especially off-grid small installtions to visualize your battery level: